n4mlz/Cyrius/kernel/src/thread/DESIGN.md

 - Shutdown stops the timer and re-disables interrupts.
 Multiprocessor support and per-CPU schedulers remain future work.

 ## Thread Model
-- `ThreadControl` encapsulates `ThreadId`, name, owning `ProcessId`, CPU context, an address-space handle, optional kernel stack, and scheduling state (`Ready`, `Running`, `Idle`, `Terminated`).
+- `ThreadControl` encapsulates `ThreadId`, name, owning `ProcessHandle`, CPU context, an address-space handle, optional kernel stack, and scheduling state (`Ready`, `Running`, `Idle`, `Terminated`).
-- Each `ThreadControl` captures the owning process's ABI at creation time; the scheduler uses this snapshot to update the syscall dispatcher on context switches without touching the process table.
+- Threads hold a direct `Arc` reference to their owning process so the scheduler can read ABI/state without touching the global process table during interrupts.
 - Kernel threads receive dedicated stacks allocated via `KernelStack`; the bootstrap thread represents the boot CPU and reuses its existing stack.
 - User threads layer a lazily allocated `UserStack` (via `ArchThread::UserStack`) on top of the kernel stack so ring transitions land on a thread-private stack while user-mode execution stays in the lower half of the address space.
 - User threads can also be seeded with a pre-built user stack pointer (used by the Linux ELF loader) via `spawn_user_thread_with_stack`; this bypasses the default top-of-stack calculation and honours the loader’s prepared layout.